Democratic Socialists of America: The Harrington era (1982–1989)

 DSA's membership and influence during this era extended across academia, the labor movement, and politics.
 Its intellectual wing included Irving Howe, Michael Walzer, Frances Fox Piven, Richard Rorty, and Iris Marion Young.
 Cornel West became an honorary chair of DSA and developed his "prophetic pragmatism" in dialogue with the organization's multi-tendency traditions.

-Barbara Ehrenreich became co-chair with Harrington in 1983.
+At the 1983 convention, after DSA passed a resolution calling for male and female co-chairs, Barbara Ehrenreich became co-chair with Harrington.
 The organization also had influential allies in the labor movement, including AFSCME presidents Jerry Wurf and Victor Gotbaum, UAW president Douglas Fraser, and Machinists president William Winpisinger.
 Its political reach extended to elected officials like Congressmen John Conyers, Bella Abzug, Ron Dellums, and Robert Kastenmeier; New York mayor David Dinkins; and feminist icon Gloria Steinem.

 DSA played a significant role in Central American solidarity activism, opposing the Reagan administration's policies in El Salvador and Nicaragua in solidarity with the Sandinistas and leftist rebels.
 DSA was also particularly active in the anti-apartheid movement, linking struggles for social justice abroad to those at home.
 Despite these efforts, DSA's membership remained small, growing to 8,000 by 1983 but never surpassing that number during Harrington's lifetime.
-Harrington's final book, Socialism: Past and Future (1989), written as he was dying of cancer, served as a "letter to the next left", urging it to adapt socialist values to the newly globalized, post-industrial world.
+Harrington's final book, Socialism: Past & Future (1989), written as he was dying of cancer, served as a "letter to the next left", urging it to adapt socialist values to the newly globalized, post-industrial world.